microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Incorrect execution location

 If your extension is not functioning as expected, it may be running in the wrong location.
 Most commonly, this shows up as an extension running remotely when you expect it to only be run locally.
-You can use the **Developer: Show Running Extensions** command to see where an extension is running.
+You can use the **Developer: Show Running Extensions** command from the command palette (`kbstyle(F1)`) to see where an extension is running.

 If the **Developer: Show Running Extensions** command shows that a UI extension is incorrectly being treated as a workspace extension or vice versa, try setting the `extensionKind` property in your extension's [`package.json`](/api/get-started/extension-anatomy#extension-manifest):